ruthvikauwm/ObjectDetection/README.md

 ## Step 3: Training Data Creation

+Our dataset is curated from three parts, the original set, the synthetic set, and the test set.
+For the original set, we utilized the COCO 2017 dataset (https://cocodataset.org/#download), which is a widely used benchmark dataset for object detection, segmentation, and captioning.
+This dataset contains over 330,000 images with more than 2.5 million object instances labeled across 80 categories.
+We specifically used the COCO train 2017 dataset, which is a subset of the larger COCO dataset containing 118,287 images.

-We've selected a specific number of images from the COCO dataset (https://cocodataset.org/#download) for 10 labels and annotated them using the tool available at https://www.makesense.ai/.
+We've selected a specific number of images from the COCO dataset for 10 labels and annotated them using the tool available at https://www.makesense.ai/.
 These images have been generated using basic augmentation techniques like rotation, flip, resize, and reshape, along with SD and GAN techniques.
 The GAN code is available in the file Icgan_colab.ipynb and the SD code is available in the file Stable Diffusion.ipynb.
 The resulting images are stored in zip files named YOLO_NATURAL, YOLO_AUG, YOLO_GAN, and YOLO_SD on our drive.

 The COCODataSubsetCreation.ipynb file contains the code to extract only the images related to the specified labels from the entire COCO dataset.